Beginners Guide to Biohacking

 Kava is one of the best herbal supplements available for performing under pressure.
 It’s used as a supplement before stressful meetings, public speaking events, or other stressful work or life events.

-The muscle relaxant activity of kava works well in combination with its neuroprotective, and anxiolytic activity to maintain a clear, calm focus.
+The muscle relaxant activity of kava works well in combination with its other effects.
+Kava is also neuroprotective, anxiolytic, and mildly nootropic.
+Together this helps us maintain a clear, calm focus.

 As a biohacker, the goal is to perform optimally.
-This is why many biohackers choose to keep this herbal supplement nearby when they need to perform their best in high-pressure scenarios.
+This is why many biohackers choose to keep this herbal supplement nearby when they need to perform in high-pressure scenarios.

 8. Show Gratitude